 It’s no secret that, while Roundup is the most popular herbicide, exposure is linked to health risks such as cancer and Parkinson’s.
 Luckily, you can use natural alternatives to Roundup such as boiling water and manually ripping weeds out by the root to avoid safety risks.

-If you developed non-Hodgkin lymphoma or a related cancer and were exposed to Roundup or Paraquat, you could be eligible for financial compensation through a lawsuit.
-Connect with a member from our Roundup lawsuit team today.
+If you developed non-Hodgkin lymphoma or a related cancer and were exposed to Roundup or paraquat, you could be eligible for financial compensation through a lawsuit.
+Connect with a member of our Roundup lawsuit team today.

 For more eco-friendly weed control tips, check out our full infographic with Roundup alternatives and eco-friendly gardening tips below.